Frequently Asked Questions

 Will there be any special selection preferences?

 No. All students will be held to the same admission standards.
-However, in keeping with the mission of Ohio University, the OU DPAP is actively seeking candidates who are residents of Appalachia regions of Ohio and the US Military.
+However, in keeping with the mission of Ohio University, the OHIO DPAP is actively seeking candidates who are residents of Appalachia regions of Ohio and the U.S. Military.